joshydavid/information-security-study-notes/resources/networking.md

 ![Layer 7](./images/networking/layer_7.png)

 - Only layer that directly interacts with data from the user
-- Helps to initate communication via protocols such as HTTP and SMTP
+- Helps to initiate communication via protocols such as HTTP and SMTP

 ### Layer 6 - The Presentation Layer